miguelferia/get_gifs/README.md

 python3 searchgifs.py 'search_term' limit
 ```

-The script will create a folder named `search_term` and put the gifs in there.
+The script will create a folder named `search_term` and put the gifs in there.git